 Do Difficult Things with Excellence

-We live in the age of entitlement and depending on the day of the week or the issues you are (and I) are facing, we too, can act like an entitled jerk.
-When we live with that attitude (Denying responsibility for our choices and demanding special treatment) the stress in our life WILL increase.
-Dr. John Townsend says we need to work har, do tough things and do things the right way; this will bring down our stress and cure our issue of entitlement.
+We live in the age of entitlement, and depending on the day of the week or the issues you (and I) face, we can act like entitled jerks.
+When we live with that attitude (Denying responsibility for our choices and demanding special treatment), the stress in our life WILL increase.
+Dr. John Townsend says we need to work hard, do tough things, and do things the right way; this will bring down our stress and cure our issue of entitlement.

 Stop Checking Social Media